 The determination of residency or domicile is governed by the Frederick Community College Board of Trustees in accordance with Maryland State and Federal law.
-A student's legal residence is determined at the time they apply to the College.
-The burden of proof of residency is to be upon the student, and they will be required to certify by signature to the accuracy of the information provided on the College application.
+A student's residence for tuition determination is assessed at the time they apply to the College.
+The burden of proof of residency is to be upon the student, and they will be required to certify by signature to the accuracy of the information provided to the College.